DevDyna/IronBerry/README.md

 # IronBerry

-___

- Description:
+## Description:

- Starting on a skyblock of grass , dirt , and a ironwood tree , by process iron berries you can obtain iron , iron to craft better machinery to process much better the iron berries and start "the chemistry" and on next ..... try now!
+ Starting on a skyblock of grass , dirt , and a ironwood tree , by process iron berries you can obtain iron , iron to craft better machinery to process much better the iron berries and start reactions and on next ..... try now!

- ___

- Main Feature:
+## Main Feature:

-- Craft the creative item to complete all modpack

--  Possibility to autocraft any items (required on progress)

-- Custom resource "generator" without need to wait of growing stuff (like seeds , budding crystals , chickens or sieving)
+- Full overhaul of many vanilla content

+- Unique content : custom boss battle , custom resource gathering , custom rituals

+- Not a classic resource gathering like sieving !

-- Staged with ages of progression
+- Retro mods mixed with modern mods

-___

- Feature Planned:

--  Quests [Still working]

--  Custom recipes [Still working]
+- No monotone resource generators

+- Information everywhere

--  Custom Events [Still working]
+- Custom recipe on world writed by zero

--  Shop Creative stuff [Still working]
+## Feature on progress:

+- Stage 1 [END-BETA]

+- Stage 2 [END-BETA]

+- Stage 3 [BETA - coming soon]

+- Stage 4 [NYC]

--  Custom Data models [NYC]
+-  Stage 5 [NYC]

+## Feature Planned:

+- New logo [WIP]

--  Heavy custom ore processing [NYC]
+- Custom Description Page [NYC]

 - Custom Main Menu [NYC]

-Main Mods:

-Homespun

-Integrated Dynamics

-Reactive

-Pneumaticcraft

-Applied Energistics 2

-Thermal

-Corail Tombstone (not only for tombstone!)

- Hostile Neural Networks

-Gateway of Eternity

-Pedestals

-and more...

-___

-Ispired from Project Isothermal and Techopolis

-Download available only on CurseForge : https://www.curseforge.com/minecraft/modpacks/ironberry-expert-skyblock